Mumps

 - Isolate nonimmune individuals for 26 days after last case onset (social quarantine) due to incubation period as long as 25 days.

-- Vaccine neutralizing antibodies are still effective against variant strains of mumps virus.
+- The neutralizing antibodies from vaccination are still effective against variant strains of mumps virus.

 Pregnancy Considerations

 - Live viral vaccines are typically contraindicated in pregnancy; however, vaccination of children should not be delayed if a family member is pregnant.
-MMR given to breastfeeding mothers has not shown adverse effects in their infants.
+MMR and MMR-V given to breastfeeding mothers have not shown adverse effects in their infants.

 - Immunization of contacts protects against future (but not current) exposures.